Wellness . Symptoms guide

 Unexplained Weight Gain: Hormone and Metabolic Testing

-Persistent unexplained weight gain (more than 5 percent body weight over 3 to 6 months) without diet or activity change deserves a metabolic and hormonal review.
-Thyroid dysfunction, insulin resistance, PCOS in women and falling testosterone in men are the most common medical drivers.
-Bloodwork is the fastest way to identify them.
+Persistent unexplained weight gain without a change in diet or activity deserves a metabolic and hormonal review.
+Thyroid dysfunction, insulin resistance, PCOS in women and falling testosterone in men are among the common medical drivers.
+Bloodwork is a useful first step to identify them.
+Note: UK clinical guidelines (NICE NG12) define a clinically significant unexplained weight CHANGE threshold (5 percent in 6 to 12 months) for unintentional weight LOSS, not gain; for weight gain, the trigger for investigation is the absence of a behavioural explanation rather than a fixed percentage.

 What this might be